aeverall/seestar/README.md

 ### Calculating SF probability

 All examples given are using Galaxia data (labelled as Galaxia3 as we tested with 3 fields).
-Folling the steps and example files should enable you to recreate the results published in Everall & Das (in prep.).
+Following the steps and example files should enable you to recreate the results published in Everall & Das (in prep.).

 To initialise prebuilt selection function:
 ```python